Skip to content

 Reporting implication

-Google AI Overviews can reduce apparent CTR even when a client’s informational influence is rising.
-That means account managers need to separate ranking, citation appearance, assisted traffic, and conversion quality instead of throwing all visibility into one blunt chart.
+Google AI Overviews can reduce apparent CTR even when informational influence is rising.
+Separate ranking from citation appearance, assisted traffic, and conversion quality so the client sees the real shift instead of a panic chart.

 Citation presence